OWASP/www-chapter-lisboa/index.md

 ## Last event:
-February 28th, 2023.
+May 30th, 2023.
 Check it [here](https://owasp.org/www-chapter-lisboa/#div-pastevents)

 Check the [meetups page](https://owasp.org/www-chapter-lisboa/#div-meetups) for more information